Forest Sector Modelling – Risks and Resilience

 Context

 However, these models do not yet factor in how economics and adaptation policies influence forest management.
-This project aims to fill that gap using Forest Sector Models (tools that combine forest science with economics), to show how forests, markets, and management choices affect each other.
+This project aims to fill that gap using Forest Sector Models to show how forests, markets, and management choices affect each other.

 Research aims and objectives